VirtusLab/akka-serialization-helper/docs/GUIDE.md

 This option disables detection of messages/events/state based on return type of the function given as argument to method.
 This detection is enabled by default.
 If you want to disable it, add the following setting:<br>
 `Compile / scalacOptions += "-P:serializability-checker-plugin:--disable-detection-higher-order-function"`<br><br>

+- `--types-explicitly-marked-as-serializable=<type1>,<type2>,...`

+This option can be used to pass a comma-separated list of fully-qualified names of types that should be considered serializable by the checker, even if they do **not** extend a designated serializability trait.
+The list is empty by default.
+If you want to mark some types as serializable, add the following setting (here shown with sample types):<br>

+`Compile / scalacOptions += "-P:serializability-checker-plugin:--types-explicitly-marked-as-serializable=scala.util.Either,scala.collection.immutable.Set"`<br><br>

 ### Codec Registration Checker Compiler Plugin
 Before using this compiler plugin, make sure that you are using both [annotations](#annotations) properly.
 If so &mdash; the plugin can be used right away.
 This plugin checks whether classes marked with serializability trait are being referenced in a marked serializer, which ensures that codecs will be registered in runtime.